Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 3 egg yolks (sometimes I will use up to 5 egg yolks)

 ¼ cup lemon juice (from approx..
-3 lemons)
+2 to 3 lemons)

 ¾ cup sugar